A topic from the subject of Biochemistry in Chemistry.

 Conclusion:

-DNA replication and repair ensure the accurate transmission of genetic information during cell division and maintain the integrity of the genome.
+DNA replication and repair are essential, interconnected processes that ensure the accurate transmission of genetic information during cell division and maintain the integrity of the genome.
+The fidelity of these processes is vital for preventing diseases and ensuring the stability of the organism.

 DNA Replication & Repair Experiment